Zero-Tang/EDK-II-Library/README.md

 ### Build using Python script
 You may use execute the python script to build EDK2.
 (Recommended since it can build almost all libraries in MdePkg)

+The python script depends on EDK2's package manager.
+Due to Python's specific module importing syntax, you must copy the `edk2\BaseTools\Scripts\PackageDocumentTools\plugins` directory into the repository root.
+The `make_script.py` file cannot properly import that file due to this specific issue. \
-First, you should prepare the building environment:
+You should prepare the building environment:
 ```
 python make_script.py prep MdePkg MdePkg
 ```